 If this is your first time planning a reunion, start a year in advance.
 This ensures you have time to get the word out, send out surveys, and coordinate committees, locations, and venues.
 It will also maximize your attendance, as it will allow your family members to plan their vacations around the reunion.

 When deciding on a date, list several options, keeping in mind that one single date is unlikely to work for everyone.
 “The perfect date does not exist.
-Someone will always have a conflict,” says marketing specialist Dianne Turgeon Richardson, who is familiar with the family reunion planning process.
+Someone will always have a conflict,” says marketing specialist Dianne Turgeon Richardson.
 “Just like planning a wedding, you have to pick the best date you can and let attendees figure out their own schedules.”
-Survey for a date that works well for most people and then stick to it.
+Survey for a date that has the maximum potential, and then stick to it.

 Assembling a team will take some of the stress off your shoulders.
 Think about committees that can handle different aspects of the reunion, such as lodging, food, venue, and activities.